jlfaucher/executor/sandbox/jlf/_changes.md

 numeric digits has no effect on the called routines/methods.
 Setting the precision at package level with `::option digits` is not helping when you want to test several settings interactively.
 With one-liners, you can hardcode the precision where you do a calculation, but the code becomes polluted by these declarations.
 If you don't want to hardcode the precision, the code is still more polluted with the use of arguments.
-See 2020 nov 16.
+See [Sandbox diary](https://github.com/jlfaucher/executor/blob/master/sandbox/jlf/_diary.txt) 2020 nov 16.

 ```REXX
     numeric digits 30